Loans are a common form of financial aid and are available through federal, state and private programs.

 These are low-interest student loans available through the U.S. Department of Education (DOE).
 There are two types – subsidized or unsubsidized.
 Subsidized loans are awarded based on need as determined by your FAFSA.
 Unsubsidized loans are not awarded based on need.
 Your first step toward borrowing through this program is to complete the FAFSA.

 College Access Loans are offered through the Texas Higher Education Coordinating Board (THECB).
-They are designed to help students whose families are having trouble meeting the Expected Family Contribution toward educational costs as determined by the FAFSA.
+They are designed to help students, who are Texas residents, whose families are having trouble meeting the Expected Family Contribution toward educational costs as determined by the FAFSA.

-If you still need additional funds, then a private student loan from a bank, credit union or other commercial lender may be an option.
+If you still need additional funds, then an alternative (private) student loan from a bank, credit union or other commercial lender may be an option.
 Loan terms, fees, interest rates and repayment schedules vary from lender to lender.
-We recommend that you exhaust all other financial aid options before choosing to apply for a private student loan.
+We recommend that you exhaust all other financial aid options before choosing to apply for an alternative student loan.